Columbia University Graduate School of Journalism, New York, NY (2009-2010) M.A., Concentration: Science

-- Supervised videotape production for live news broadcasts.
-Coordinate video production with show producers and writers, edit short video segments, as needed.
+- Supervise videotape production for live news broadcasts.
+Coordinate video production with show producers and writer.
+Edit short video segments as needed.

 - Other duties: floor directing, script delivery and teleprompter operation.
 Assist in the satellite feed routing/recording of video from around the globe.

 - Skilled in all forms of content generation: writing, editing, reporting and video production.